Taking Our Country Back: The Crafting of Networked Politics from Howard Dean to Barack Obama, Oxford University Press, July, 2012.

 Kreiss, D. (2014).
 The Virtues of Participation without Power: Campaigns, Party Networks, and the Ends of Politics.
 Special Section: Democracy Now: Ethnographies of Contemporary Participation Edited by Francesca Polletta.
 Sociological Quarterly, online first.

 Kreiss, D., Meadows, L., and Remensperger, J. (2014).
-“Political Performance, Boundary Spaces, and Active Spectatorship: Symbolically Organizing the Polity During the 2012 Democratic National Convention.”
+“Political Performance, Boundary Spaces, and Active Spectatorship: Media Production During the 2012 Democratic National Convention.”
 Journalism: Theory, Practice, & Criticism.

 Anderson, C.W. and Daniel Kreiss.
 “Black Boxes as Capacities for and Constraints on Action: Electoral Politics, Journalism, and Devices of Representation.”
 Qualitative Sociology 34(4), 365-382, 2013.